TopoX84/SecureIPT/README.md

-# Basic DoS Protection With IPTables.
+# Description of Shell Script contents.

 This is basically a rundown of what is contained in the Shell Script.
 I'll try to be really brief when i explain what they do.
-Don't manually enter these, They might not be in the right orde.
-Use the Script.
+Don't manually enter these, They might not be in the right order.
+Use the Shell Script.

 #Rule 1: Limit New Connections